 Notes

-- Use non stick spray on your grill or baking rack.
-It will prevent the salmon skin or flesh from sticking.
+- Prevent Sticking: Lightly spray your grill grates or baking rack with non-stick spray before placing the salmon on it.
+This helps prevent the skin or flesh from sticking.

 Nutrition